blackmagic-debug/black-magic-org/knowledge/faq.md

 ## I want to connect to a Black Magic Probe on another machine.

-You can use stty and netcat.
+You can use `stty` and `netcat`.
 On the machine with the probe connected, make a little TCP server on port 2000 with these commands:

 ```
 stty -F /dev/ttyBmpGdb raw -onlcr -iexten -echo -echoe -echok -echoctl -echoke